Someone told me recently that Rheumatoid Arthritis is NOT a serious disease anymore. Her logic? Because people rarely wind up in wheelchairs anymore.

 And yet, people still feel it’s OK to stay stupid things to me like ‘Rheumatoid Arthritis is not a serious disease’.

 Rheumatoid arthritis has taken my career, my marriage, my financial future, many of my dreams and most of my future plans.
+Rheumatoid Arthritis IS a serious disease!

-It has also taken many of my friendships.
+It has also taken most of my friendships.
 Or rather I have gotten to the point where I no longer wish to continue a friendship with a person who cannot understand the reality of a life of chronic pain.
 That may not make them a bad person, perhaps just a self involved one.
-(Just).
+(Just!).
 But it sure doesn’t make them someone I want as a friend either!
 And because I keep smiling, work hard and look good on the outside, even people close to me believe that I am not very sick.
 And they think its OK to tell me so.

 Because I don’t spend my entire life talking about, dwelling on, and complaining about pain, people forget its there.
 I’d LOVE to forget it’s there.
 That is indeed one of the reasons I DON’T spend my entire life talking about pain.
 Talking about it means thinking about it…dwelling on it.
 I prefer to try and distract myself, and block it out.
 Not possible with severe pain, but I try.